jbittel/django-ldap-sync/docs/settings.rst

    added or updated.
 Each callback function is passed three parameters: the user object, a created flag and an updated flag.

+.. attribute:: LDAP_SYNC_USER_EXTRA_ATTRIBUTES

+   :default: ``[]``

+   A list of additional LDAP field names to retrieve.
+These attributes are not updated on user accounts, but are passed to user callback functions for additional processing.

 .. attribute:: LDAP_SYNC_REMOVED_USER_CALLBACKS

    :default: ``[]``